 Jesus was the greatest teacher to walk the earth.
 He taught through many means, but one of His favorites was storytelling.
-These were not tales meant simply to entertain, but extended analogies (παραβολή “parable”) meant to persuade and provoke change.1 He spoke in parables to reveal the kingdom to those who would have Him and conceal the kingdom from those who would not (Matthew 13).
+These were not tales meant simply to entertain, but extended analogies (παραβολή “parable”) meant to teach, to persuade, and to provoke change.
+(Revised from Klyne Snodgrass, Stories with Intent: a Comprehensive Guide to the Parables of Jesus (Grand Rapids, Mich.: Eerdmans, 2008), 9.)
+He spoke in parables to reveal the kingdom to those who would have Him and conceal the kingdom from those who would not (Matthew 13).
 There are many resources that help the student of Scripture better grasp and study Jesus’ parables.
 In Fall 2016 my wife and I took a “Parables of Christ” class at DTS and we each used several books for our studies.
 Here is a list of a few I found to be very helpful.

 The best book I have come across on Christ’s parables also happens to be the most comprehensive (600 pages).
 Snodgrass’ Stories with Intent is a must buy for anyone studying the parables.
 The introduction to parables is relatively short compared to other works (only 50 pages), but that only means the bulk of the book is dedicated to the study of the actual parables.
 Each parable is studied meticulously in the following format: a brief intro to the parable, parable type (similitude, interrogative, narrative, etc.), issues requiring attention (a list of questions that must be answered to understand the parable), helpful primary source material (Biblical text, early Jewish writings, Greco-Roman writings, etc.), textual features worthy of attention, cultural information, explanation of the parable, decisions on the issues, and adapting the parable.
 He also includes a “for further reading” section at the end of each parable.
 If you are looking for one book on Jesus’ parables, buy this one.